anish-gc/edurag-intelligent-teacher-using-rag-and-langchain/readme.md

 ## 🆘 Troubleshooting

-**Q: I can't access tenant subdomains locally**
-A: Make sure you've updated your hosts file and are using the .localhost suffix.
+**Q: I get a "vector extension not found" error.**
+A: Ensure the vector extension is enabled in PostgreSQL with CREATE EXTENSION IF NOT EXISTS vector;.

+**Q:API endpoints return 404.**
+A: Verify that urls.py is correctly configured and the Gunicorn service or development server is running.

+**Q: Static files are not loading**
+A: Run python manage.py collectstatic and ensure the Nginx configuration points to the correct static/ directory.

-**Q: Migrations aren't applying to all tenants**
+**Q: Gunicorn service fails to start.**
-A: Use the `migrate_schemas` command instead of the standard `migrate`.

-**Q: How do I back up tenant data?**
-A: Each tenant is a separate schema in PostgreSQL, so you can back up individual schemas.
+A: Check the service status with sudo systemctl status edurag.gunicorn and verify the paths in edurag.gunicorn.service.

 ## 📞 Support

-For any questions or issues, please create an issue in the repository or contact project maintainers at support@mandi-project.com.
+For any questions or issues, please create an issue in the repository or contact project maintainers at anishgharti.chhetry@gmail.com.